 In terms of cost, a safety razor is the most cost-efficient option that’s practical.
 DE blades are much cheaper than cartridge refills.

 2. Do you have sensitive skin?

-One of the biggest issues using a cartridge razor is the amount of irritation it leaves behind.
+One of the most significant issues using a cartridge razor is the amount of irritation it leaves behind.